8kto/ttrpg-lotfp-helpers/README.md

 - [ ] Inventory is saved in session and survives the page reload
 - [ ] Languages support
 - [ ] Responsive layout, mobile devices support
+- [ ] Equipment sets that can be applied to the inventory

 ## Getting Started